Rx for gun control

-The pharmacist keeps the drugs behind the counter until I hand over my prescription and he taps away at his computer.
+I’m on a first-name basis with my pharmicist.
+He keeps my lawfully prescribed pain killers behind the counter until I hand over my script and he taps away at his computer.
 (He’s either running some kind of verification or finishing his electronic Solitaire game.)
-Anyway, in just a few minutes, I have my medication and am on my way.
+Anyway, in just a few minutes, I have my meds and am on my way.

 And, it’s really not that much of a hassle for law abiding, mentally-competent adults.
 People shouldn’t be able to look through the classified ads, visit a trade show, or pay their friends to get prescription drugs.
 Are you still with me?
 Nod your head if that makes sense.